-Their Eyes Were Watching God by Zora Neale Hurston\ Their Eyes Were Watching God tells the life story of Janie, an African-American woman.
+Their Eyes Were Watching God by Zora Neale Hurston Their Eyes Were Watching God tells the life story of Janie, an African-American woman.
 Hurston's great dialogue captures both the ongoing "war of the sexes," as well as the truces, joys, and tender moments of male-female relations.
 But equally important are Janie's relationships with other black women.
 There are powerful themes of female bonding, identity, and empowerment, which bring an added dimension to this book.
-(1080L) \may contain sensitive content
+(1080L) may contain sensitive content

-In the Time of the Butterflies by Julia Alvarez\ During the last days of the Trujillo dictatorship in the Dominican Republic, three young women, members of a conservative, pious Catholic family, who had become committed to the revolutionary overthrow of the regime, were ambushed and assassinated as they drove back from visiting their jailed husbands.
+In the Time of the Butterflies by Julia Alvarez During the last days of the Trujillo dictatorship in the Dominican Republic, three young women, members of a conservative, pious Catholic family, who had become committed to the revolutionary overthrow of the regime, were ambushed and assassinated as they drove back from visiting their jailed husbands.
 Thus martyred, the Mirabal sisters have become mythical figures in their country, where they are known as las mariposas (the butterflies), from their underground code names.
-(910L) \may contain sensitive content
+(910L) may contain sensitive content

-Native Son by Richard Wright\
+Native Son by Richard Wright

 Native Sun, published in 1940, tells the story of a young African-America man caught in a downward spiral after he kills a young white woman in a brief moment of panic.
 Set in Chicago in the 1930s, Wright's powerful novel is an unsparing reflection on the poverty and feelings of hopelessness experienced by people in inner cities across the country and of what it means to be black in America.
-(700L) \may contain sensitive content
+(700L) may contain sensitive content

 Cluster 4 11 HONORS

 This cluster is designated for 11 Honors students ONLY.

 ALL REQUIRED READS:

-Profiles in Courage by John F. Kennedy (nonfiction) Written in 1955 by the then junior senator from the state of Massachusetts, John F. Kennedy's Profiles in Courage includes the inspiring true accounts of eight unsung heroic acts by American patriots at different junctures in our nation's history.
+Profiles in Courage by John F. Kennedy (nonfiction)

+Written in 1955 by the then junior senator from the state of Massachusetts, John F. Kennedy's Profiles in Courage includes the inspiring true accounts of eight unsung heroic acts by American patriots at different junctures in our nation's history.
 Kennedy's book became an instant classic and was awarded the Pulitzer Prize.
 Now, a half-century later, it remains a moving, powerful, and relevant testament to the indomitable national spirit and an unparalleled celebration of that most noble of human virtues.
 (1410L)

-One Flew Over the Cuckoo's Nest by Ken Kesey\ Ken Kesey's One Flew Over the Cuckoo's Nest chronicles the head-on collision between its hell-raising, life-affirming hero Randle Patrick McMurphy and the totalitarian rule of Big Nurse.
+One Flew Over the Cuckoo's Nest by Ken Kesey

+Ken Kesey's One Flew Over the Cuckoo's Nest chronicles the head-on collision between its hell-raising, life-affirming hero Randle Patrick McMurphy and the totalitarian rule of Big Nurse.
 McMurphy swaggers into the mental ward like a blast of fresh air and turns the place upside down, but McMurphy's revolution against Big Nurse and everything she stands for quickly turns from sport to a fierce power struggle with shattering results.
+(1110L)

-(1110L) \may contain sensitive content
+may contain sensitive content

-Fahrenheit 451 by Ray Bradbury\
+Fahrenheit 451 by Ray Bradbury

 In Bradbury's classic, frightening vision of the future, firemen don't put out fires--they start them in order to burn books.
 Bradbury's vividly painted society holds up the appearance of happiness as the highest goal--a place where trivial information is good, and knowledge and ideas are bad.
-(890L) \may contain sensitive content
+(890L) may contain sensitive content

-L = Lexile measure

-11th Grade Assignment: Clusters 1-3

-Objective Assessments

-(formative assessment)

-Students will complete multiple-choice assessments designed to measure reading comprehension, knowledge of literary devices, theme, and author's purpose during the second week of school.

-11th Grade Assignment: 11 Honors ONLY

-Expository Essays

-(performance assessment)

-Essays will be written within the first three weeks of school.
-Students are strongly urged but NOT required to take notes while reading.
+Cluster 5 11 AP LANGUAGE AND COMPOSITION